Aches & Pains After Eating? 5 Signs It May Be An Undiagnosed Food Allergy

 Solution: Do a food allergy/sensitivity profile, try off grains such as wheat, and do a blood test for mineral deficiencies, including magnesium, with a serum and red blood cell (RBC) magnesium level.
 Often, getting off sensitive foods and increasing magnesium in the diet (500 mg to 1000 mg/day) will help with chronic constipation.

-5. You suffer from muscle and/or joint pain minutes to hours after eating meals.
+5. You suffer from muscle and/or joint pain after eating meals.

 This could be brief, intermittent pain, or a more sustained inflammatory response.

-See your health care provider and get tested.
-It may provide you with answers for unexplained symptoms and chronic health problems.
+If you're still unsure, it never hurts to see your health care provider and get tested for food allergies.
+The test may be what you need to finally receive answers for unexplained symptoms and chronic health problems.